covie154/CXR-Audit/README.md

 2. **All-LLM Approach**: Leverages an LLM to directly grade reports based on provided guidelines without the intermediate structured extraction step.

+3. **Hybrid Method**: Combines semi-algorithmic results with LLM judgment ("second-think") to come to a reasoned grade

-Additionally, a third **Judge Approach** uses an LLM to evaluate which of the two results is more appropriate for each report, creating an ensemble system.
+4. **Judge Method**: Evaluates the semialgo (1) and LLM (2) approaches to determine which is more appropriate as an ensemble system.

+## Features

+- **Multiple Grading Methods**: Semi-algorithmic, pure LLM, hybrid, and judge-based approaches
+- **Concurrent Processing**: High-performance batch processing with configurable worker threads
+- **Flexible Model Support**: Ollama used for local LLM server through its OpenAI-compatible API, ensuring privacy (though the data is still anonymised)

 ## Repository Contents
 - scripts_audit/audit_cxr_v2.py: Python script implementing the grading approaches